-Many doctors wrongly — and dangerously — assume it’s too late to prevent heart attacks in older people.
+Many doctors wrongly — and dangerously — assume it’s too late to prevent heart attacks in older people, but seniors still need to practice heart attack prevention.

 Americans are living longer than ever, and senior citizens are now the fastest growing segment of the population.
 The leading cause of death in this group is heart disease.
 So you might assume doctors actively look for ways to lower heart attack risk factors in patients who are in their 60s, 70s, and beyond.
 Unfortunately for many older Americans, that’s not the case.